Monongalia County Militia

 The Monongalia County Militia was a component of the Virginia militia during Lord Dunmore’s War and the American Revolutionary War.
 It was based in Monongalia County, Virginia.
-It mostly fought invading Indian tribes who crossed the Ohio River as well as local Tories loyal to the British Crown, but it is said to have participated in George Rogers Clark's Campaign in 1779 and other expeditions against hostile Indians.
+It mostly fought invading Indian tribes who crossed the Ohio River as well as local Tories loyal to the British Crown, but it is said to have participated in the Saratoga Campaign, George Rogers Clark's Campaign in 1779, as well as other expeditions against hostile Indians.

 Size and Composition

 According to Thomas Jefferson's Notes on the State of Virginia, the company consisted of about 1,000 men.
-The number of companies is unknown, but according to Glenn Lough's Now and Long Ago: A History of the Marion County Area, companies were stationed in local civilian forts across the frontier of Monongalia County: such as Prickett's Fort, Morgan's Fort, and Statler's Fort.
-The band of 1,000 men from the backwoods of western Virginia and Pennsylvania all hailed from Monongalia County, Virginia: made up of modern-day counties of Monongalia, Marion, Barbour, Harrison, Tucker, Randolph, and several others in north central West Virginia; and Washington, Greene, and Fayette counties of Pennsylvania.
+Many of these men that served with this unit served with other units throughout the war, depending on their enlistment terms or if their services were needed in the defense of the frontier.
+While these men all fought for freedom from their British oppressors, they also fought in the defense of their families and settlements: in this theater of the Revolution, every able-bodied man was a soldier.
+Rather than the unit being one large company of militia, companies were assigned to areas surrounding forts throughout the county.
+According to Glenn Lough's Now and Long Ago: A History of the Marion County Area, many forts were garrisoned by the unit: notably forts like Prickett's Fort, Fort Martin, and Statler's Fort.
+The band of men from the backwoods of western Virginia and Pennsylvania all hailed from Monongalia County, Virginia at the time: made up of modern-day counties of Monongalia, Marion, Barbour, Harrison, Tucker, Randolph, and several others in north central West Virginia; and Washington, Greene, and Fayette counties of Pennsylvania.

 Combat Chronicle

+Early Frontier Combat and Lord Dunmore's War

+The unit of Monongalia County Militia took part in the defense of the territories of western Virginia and southwestern Pennsylvania from before the Revolution in 1774, to the resurgence of hostilities in 1775, to the final Indian Battle on the eastern side of the Ohio River at Fort Henry in 1782.
+Many, if not all, men that served with Monongalia County Militia had prior service against Native Americans while serving with the Virginia Regiment of the British Army in the French and Indian War: serving at battles like Fort Necessity, Expeditions against Fort Duquesne, and the Battle of the Monongahela.
+Pre-Revolution, the company wasn't formed in an official capacity until 1775, first serving under the militia of the West Augusta District until 1776 when Monongalia County was created.
+Before major combat on the frontier, these men constructed forts across western Virginia to defend against possible attacks from Chief Logan’s party of Natives following the Yellow Creek Massacre.
+However, the Battle of Point Pleasant of the short-lived Lord Dunmore’s War quickly drove off the party, and peace was restored across the land for around a year.
+At the same time, many of the men of Monongalia County are credited with fighting during Lord Dunmore's War at Wakatomika during McDonald's Campaign in summer of 1774.